WaxeyeDigital/fast_404/README.txt

-Fast404 is Super Fast and Super Amazing.
+Fast 404 is Super Fast and Super Amazing.
 It is also aggressive and hard-core.

 BE CAREFUL!
 TEST YOUR SITE THOROUGHLY AFTER ENABLING!